 If you’re living with a spouse or long-term partner who is not on the same page as you, it can make putting these steps into effect extremely difficult.
 You can only control yourself.
 If it’s causing serious conflict, you may want to seek counseling regarding how you can come to a mutual agreement.

-Many, many young adults are struggling to become independent in today’s generation.
-Yes, the economy is bad and our country is experiencing hard times.
-But that’s nothing new.
+Many young adults are struggling to become independent in today’s generation.
+Maybe the economy isn’t perfect, but that’s nothing new.
 We’ve gone through recessions and depressions in the past.
 Families used to have “leftover parties,” where they got together and turned their leftovers into a meal.
 They used to wait until the weekend to talk on the phone to long-distance relatives so the rates were lower.
 Sometimes there wasn’t a yearly vacation and kids brown-bagged it instead of buying hot lunches.